Types of Protective Orders

-A Protective Order is a court document that orders the respondent (the person the order is against) to refrain from further acts of family abuse against the petitioner (you).
-It may also forbid contact between the parties listed, give you temporary possession of your residence or shared automobile, as well as ordering the respondent to stay away from your house and place of employment.
+A Protective Order is a court document that orders the respondent (the person the order is against) to refrain from further acts of family abuse against the petitioner (the person who files for the protective order).
+It may also forbid contact between the parties listed, give you temporary possession of your residence or shared automobile, or order the respondent to stay away from your house and place of employment.

 A Protective Order is for people who are experiencing family abuse.
 Family abuse is defined as an act of violence, force or threat that results in physical injury or places you in reasonable fear of serious bodily injury.
 A family member is defined as someone to whom you are related or married or with whom you have lived within the past 12 months or have children in common.

 There are three types of protective orders: Emergency Protective Order (EPO), Preliminary Protective Order (PPO) and Protective Order (PO).

 An Emergency Protective Order is issued at the time of the incident by a magistrate and is only valid for 72 hours.
 A Preliminary Protective Order is petitioned through the Court before the EPO expires or if an incident has occurred that has put the petitioner in serious fear for his or her safety.
 It is valid for 15 days and the magistrate must personally serve the PPO to the respondent to be valid.
 A Protective Order is entered by a judge, is valid for two years from the date it is issued and, again, must be personally served to the respondent to be valid.
 A Protective Order is valid in all 50 states and the District of Columbia, and must be carried with you at all times.